Equine Solicitors

 Horse sales, purchases and loans

-We can advise on the steps you need to take when owning or acquiring a horse, taking custody of one (for example, on a loan, on a lease, or on trial) or selling a horse.
+We can advise on the steps you need to take when owning, buying, taking custody of (for example, on a loan, on a lease, or on trial), or selling a horse.
 This can include advice when it should be vetted, liability for expenses and other terms that should be committed to writing.
 We can also advise on the terms of purchase at auction, including soundness and the rights of examination.

-No matter how careful individuals or professionals are, they can sometimes find themselves in disputes and our equine solicitors are here to support you should one arise.
+No matter how careful individuals or professionals are, they can sometimes find themselves in disputes.
+Our equine solicitors are here to support you if you need our assistance.

 -